SAN JOSE, Calif., July 2, 2018 /Christian Newswire

 / -- A new social network is celebrating Independence Day by providing an alternative to the liberal leaning social media outlets.
 Some would say the name is very patriotic, USA.Life

 .
-This social network "enables Christians to freely share life, liberty and happiness without being censored, whether they are on the right or the left."
+This social network "enables people to freely share life, liberty and happiness without being censored, whether they are on the right or the left."

 Andrew claims Facebook censored over 91 million people from seeing his Christian and pro-USA posts since 2016 when President Trump was elected.
-"When Facebook said they were cracking down on 'fake news' that meant they were censoring Christians, conservatives, family-values and patriotic beliefs," he said.
+"When Facebook said they were cracking down on 'fake news' that meant they were censoring conservatives, family values and patriotic beliefs," he said.

-He is also building a search engine, 1776Free.com, "to provide better results with Christian links that the tech giants censor."
+He is also building a search engine, 1776Free.com, "to provide better results with conservative links that the tech giants censor."

 Both sites hope to launch later this summer.
 Andrew set up a crowdfunding page